-Welcome to Duke’s Center for Adolescent Substance Use Treatment (CAST) program for adolescents and their families.
-CAST has over 20-years established history of providing evidence based addiction services for adolescents aged 13-24 and their families.
+Welcome to Duke’s Center for Adolescent and Young Adult Substance Use Treatment (CAST) program for adolescents and their families.
+CAST has over 20-years established history of providing evidence-based substance use services for adolescents aged 13-24 and their families.

-We provide a broad range of services for adolescents and their families suffering from the effects of substance use and addiction.
-We start with a comprehensive evaluation, clinical interview with the adolescent and family including urine drug screening.
+We provide a broad range of recovery-oriented services for adolescents, young adults, and families suffering from the harmful effects of substance use.
+We start with a comprehensive evaluation which includes a clinical interview with the adolescent/ young adult and family including urine drug screening.
 Following our comprehensive evaluations, we share our clinical impressions and recommendations for care tailored to the needs of the individual.
 Our clinicians know the resources available for outpatient, intensive outpatient, crisis stabilization, residential and long term residential treatment.
-We know that most adolescents come to evaluations resistant and our clinicians are trained in working with people who may be ambivalent about change.
+We realize that many adolescents and young adults come to evaluations with some hesitation, and our clinicians are trained in working with people who may be ambivalent about change.

-- Therapy for individuals provided opiate replacement treatment
+- Therapy for individuals provided opioid replacement treatment

 Therapeutic modalities utilized: